 3. Marketing to children is complicated

 Very young children don’t really understand what advertising is all about.
 They’re not able to grasp that advertising is intended to persuade them to act, and they tend to take marketing messaging literally.
 As such, they are exceptionally vulnerable to the messages that they receive.
-It is the job and the responsibility of players in the space to address children in a way that is appropriate and that takes into account their cognitive limitations.
+It is the job and the responsibility of organizations in the space to address children in a way that is appropriate and that takes into account their cognitive limitations.
 In short: when marketing to children, we must also protect the children from the marketing.
 Yes, it’s complicated.
 And missteps can be costly.
-Work with a seasoned compliance pro who can help you navigate this space.
+Be sure you understand the requirements before attempting to navigate this space.

 4. Control your content

 Understand the norms around content that has been generally deemed appropriate for children in the age group you’re working with.
 Combine that with the vision and mission for your brand, and think about what that looks like in execution.
 Develop parameters around that to guide your content development, and use them as a touchstone for your decisions.

 5. Apply all of the above to your advertising